alexisbarnes/olympics-history/README.md

-# History of Modern Games
+# History of the Modern Games

 > The is a single-page application that tells the history of the modern games.
 > The purpose of this project is to use demonstrate knowledge of vue.js for an advance interactive media class.